 This recipe is from a book called The Perfect Recipe Baking Book: 50 Foolproof Recipes for America’s Classic Cakes, Pies, Cookies, and More by the late Murray Jaffe.

 I’d never heard of Mr. Jaffe until I found his book in the Pleasant Hill library, but I wish I could have met him.
 He made his fortune helping his 17 year old daughter Barbara start a baking company in 1971.
-They named it Barbara’s Bakery, and after running the company for many years they sold it to Weetabix.
-Barbara, and especially Murray, remained very passionate home bakers, and during his retirement Murray wrote this little cookbook in which he cited Barbara as his inspiration.
+They named it Barbara’s Bakery, and after running the company for many years sold it to Weetabix.
+Barbara and Murray remained very passionate home bakers, and during his retirement Murray wrote this cookbook citing Barbara as his inspiration.
 In it are the 50 recipes he saved over the years and which of course, he believed were perfect.

 This brownie recipe was Murray’s idea of perfection and in the intro he states that he must have tried 50 brownies recipes before stopping at this one.
 With an endorsement like that, how could I resist?

 Meanwhile, if you can get your hands on a copy of this book consider yourself lucky.
-It’s been out of print for a while, but Murray Jaffe was ahead of his time as far as home baking goes.
-Every recipe has an intro, but his advice on kitchen scales, salted vs. unsalted butter, types of cookieware, weights of eggs, is all ahead of his time.
+It’s been out of print for a while, but Murray Jaffe was ahead of his time as a home baker.
+Every recipe has an intro, but his advice on kitchen scales, salted vs. unsalted butter, types of cookware, weights of eggs, is progressive for cookbooks of that time.
 Or at least in terms of home baking.
-All I can say is if you are looking for a useful, collectible, cookbook for yourself or a gift, this is a good one.

 - 1 1/2 cups granulated sugar